svilupp/svilupp.github.io/scratchpad/rag_part2_ragtools.md

 We're done for today!

-# What would we do next?
+# Where to Go From Here?

 - Review your evaluation golden data set and keep only the good items
-- Play with the chunk sizes (max_length in build_index) and see how it affects the quality
+- Experiment with the chunk sizes (`max_length` in `build_index`)
-- Explore using metadata/key filters (`extract_metadata=true` in build_index)
+- Explore using metadata/key filters (`extract_metadata=true` in `build_index`)
-- Add filtering for semantic similarity (embedding distance) to make sure we don't pick up irrelevant chunks in the context
+- Add filtering for semantic similarity (embedding distance) to make sure we don't pick up irrelevant chunks in the context (`minimum_similarity` in `airag`)
-- Use multiple indices or a hybrid index (add a simple BM25 lookup from TextAnalysis.jl)
+- Use multiple indices or a hybrid index (add a simple BM25 lookup from `TextAnalysis.jl`)
-- Data processing is the most important step - properly parsed and split text could make wonders
+- Data processing is the most important step - properly parsed and split text could make wonders, so review your current approach
-- Add re-ranking of context (see `rerank` function, you can use Cohere ReRank API)`)
+- Add re-ranking of context (see `rerank` function, you can use Cohere ReRank API)
 - Improve the question embedding (eg, rephrase it, generate hypothetical answers and use them to find better context)
+- Try different models and providers for different parts of the RAG pipeline

 ... and much more!
 See some ideas in [Anyscale RAG tutorial](https://www.anyscale.com/blog/a-comprehensive-guide-for-building-rag-based-llm-applications-part-1)

+If you want to learn more about helpful patterns and advanced evaluation techniques (eg, how to measure "hallucinations"), check out this talk by [Eugene Yan: Building Blocks for LLM Systems & Products](https://www.youtube.com/watch?v=LzeC1AQ-U5o&t=4s&ab_channel=AIEngineer).